-Question 1 Response: The primary method of payment for all classes is by check or cash at the door.
-We accept credit cards (VISA, MasterCard, Amex, and Discover) by phone or on site at class (please do NOT email credit card information).
+Question 1 Response: The primary method of payment for all classes is by check or cash.
+We accept credit cards (VISA, MasterCard, Amex, and Discover) by phone, by payment button online, or on site at class (please do NOT email credit card information).
 Payment is NOT required in advance unless a specific notice is issued requesting advance payment.
 However, if you plan to pay with a credit card on site at class you may be required to stay after class to process the card as we have limited staff available and we cannot delay class for administrative matters.
 When the school acts as a provider for another organization, the rules of the other organization regarding payment and/or refunds apply in place of this school’s rules.
-The school does not refund payments, however, the student is entitled to credit for two years for any direct RMSOR offering.
+The school does not refund payments, however, the student is entitled to credit for one year for any direct RMSOR offering.
 The school never prorates class fees.
 If you find that you are unable to attend classes because you cannot afford the school’s fees, please make a request for an alternate payment plan.
 We want our students to succeed and providing an alternate payment plan seems like a reasonable way to help.

 2. What happens if I am late for class or have to leave class before it is finished?